What is behind India's rape problem? | Taiwan News

 Legal loopholes and social conditioning

-"Rape is a non-bailable offense in the Indian penal code," Anuja Trehan Kapur, a New Delhi-based criminal psychologist, told DW.
+"Rape is a non-bailable offense in the Indian penal code," Anuja Trehan Kapur, a New Delhi-based criminal psychologist and advocate, told DW.
 Kapur has assisted government officials on high-profile criminal cases, including the 2012 gang rape.

-"But people do get bailed because of a lack of evidence [in many cases].
+"But people do get bail because of a lack of evidence [in many cases].
 The accused are often sheltered by police, or politicians, or even lawyers," Kapur added.

 Read more: India: BJP politician convicted of raping teen in Unnao case